 From the Trollstigen Mountain Platou there is a short walk to the new Viewpoints which are great for taking in the breathtaking views towards the Trollstigen Road, the waterfalls, the river and the Isterdalen Valley.
 Only five to ten minutes walk from the parking.
 At the platou itself there is a restaurant and souvenir shops.

 You can also hike in the surrounding mountain area.
-Popular goals are the edge of Trollveggen (more than 1000 metres vertical fall) or to the mountain Bispen (the Bishop) just above the Trollstigen Road.
+Popular goals are the edge of Trollveggen (more than 1000 meters vertical fall) or to the mountain Bispen (the Bishop) just above the Trollstigen Road.

 In May, when the road opens after being closed during winter, and during early summer, Trollstigen is a popular goal for Summer-Skiers.
 After the skiing you can swim in the Romsdalsfjord from the city-center of Åndalsnes.